 Nothing less than the living wage should be paid by employers that are the recipients of City financial assistance.
-Whether they be engaged in manufacturing or some other line of business, the City does not wish to foster an economic climate where a lesser wage is all that is offered to the working poor.
-The same adverse social consequences from such inadequate compensation emanate just as readily from manufacturing, for example, as service industries.
+Whether workers are engaged in manufacturing or some other line of business, the City does not wish to foster an economic climate where a lesser wage is all that is offered to the working poor.

 The City holds a proprietary interest in the work performed by many employees of City lessees and licensees and by their service contractors and subcontractors.
-In a very real sense, the success or failure of City operations may turn on the success or failure of these enterprises, for the City has a genuine stake in how the public perceives the services rendered for them by such businesses.
+The success or failure of City operations may turn on the success or failure of these enterprises, for the City has a genuine stake in how the public perceives the services rendered for them by such businesses.
 Inadequate compensation of these employees adversely impacts the performance by the City's lessee or licensee and thereby hinders the opportunity for success of City operations.
-A proprietary interest in providing a living wage is important for various reasons, including, but not limited to:

-1) the public perception of the services or products rendered to them by a business; 2) security concerns related to the location of the business or any product or service the business produces; or 3) an employer's industry-specific job classification which is in the City's interest to cover by the living wage.
+A proprietary interest in providing a living wage is important for various reasons, including, but not limited to: 1) the public perception of the services or products rendered to them by a business; 2) security concerns related to the location of the business or any product or service the business produces; or 3) an employer's industry-specific job classification which is in the City's interest to cover by the living wage.
 This article is meant to cover all such employees not expressly exempted.

-Requiring payment of the living wage serves both proprietary and humanitarian concerns of the City.
+Requiring payment of the living wage serves both proprietary and public welfare concerns of the City.
 If an employer does not comply with this article, the City may: 1) declare a material breach of the contract; 2) declare the employer non-responsible and limit its ability to bid on future City contracts, leases or licenses; and 3) exercise any other remedies available.